Estrogens (Esterified) and Methyltestosterone

 Concerns related to adverse effects:

-• Dementia: [U.S. Boxed Warning]: Estrogens with or without progestin should not be used to prevent dementia.
+• Dementia: Estrogens with or without progestin should not be used to prevent dementia.
 In the Women’s Health Initiative Memory Study (WHIMS), an increased incidence of dementia was observed in women ≥65 years of age taking CE alone or in combination with MPA.
+Because the WHI memory studies were conducted in women ≥65 years of age, it is unknown if these findings apply to younger postmenopausal women.
+However, hormone therapy is not recommended at any age to prevent or treat cognitive decline or dementia (AACE [Goodman 2011]; NAMS 2017).

 • Lipid effects: Estrogen compounds are generally associated with lipid effects such as increased HDL-cholesterol and decreased LDL-cholesterol.
 Triglycerides may also be increased; use with caution in patients with familial defects of lipoprotein metabolism.
 Testosterone may also alter serum cholesterol; use caution with history of MI or coronary artery disease.